 If you hold concern about an Australian passport being issued for a child, we can help you

 - lodging a Child Alert Request at any Australian Passport Office,

 - apply to the Court for a child alert order.

 We can guide you through these processes, or complete them for you.

 If you are concerned about the child relocating without your permission, you should contact us right away.

 Child relocation and abduction can be very complex.
-We therefore recommend you seek legal advice from one of our experienced Perth family lawyers.
-We invite you to discuss your particular matter with our Legal Practitioner Director, Ms. Shannon Bodeker.
-Ms. Bodeker has been working in family law for over 20 years.
+We, therefore, recommend you seek legal advice from one of our experienced Perth family lawyers.
+We invite you to discuss your particular matter with our Legal Practitioner Director, Ms Shannon Bodeker.
+Ms Bodeker has been working in family law for over 20 years.

 Prior to your first family law appointment, you may send us an email, fax or similar, outlining your situation.
 You can include as much detail as you like.
 We read this information on a complimentary basis before your first appointment.
 We get to know you and your family law matter before we meet.

 This is not family law advice.
 It is important to seek advice specific to your circumstances.
-We are experienced Perth family law solicitors and can provide you with the best legal advice regarding child relocation and abduction.
+We have experienced Perth family law solicitors and can provide you with the best legal advice regarding child relocation and abduction.